loicgreffier/spring-boot-ai-quickstarts/chat-retrieval-augmented-generation/README.md

 # Chat Retrieval Augmented Generation

-This module demonstrates how to create a streaming chatbot application with in-memory context up to 30 messages.
+This module demonstrates how to create a streaming chatbot application with retrieval-augmented generation (RAG) capabilities.
-It demonstrates the following:
+It covers the following:

-- How to use the ChatClient API to interact with an LLM model and stream responses.
+- How to use the `ChatClient` API to interact with an LLM and stream responses.
-- How to add in-memory chat memory to maintain context across messages.
+- How to connect to a vector database, store embeddings, and perform similarity searches.
+- How to tune the RAG process using a custom prompt template.

+It leverages the following AI technologies:

+- Chat model: `gemma3:4b`
+- Embedding model: `qwen3-embedding:0.6b`
+- Vector database: PGVector

 <img src=".readme/demo.gif" alt="Spring AI demo"/>